This page sets out how the strategy and performance dialogue 2018-2021 process works.

 - The HEA will work with institutions to progress these quantitative data sets over the coming months.
 Institutions will be required to validate and finalise these institutional baselines by September 2018.

 Annual performance review process

 The first round of an annual process of strategy and performance review will commence from September 2019.
-The HEA expects to hold review meetings with institutions in early 2020.
+The HEA expects to hold review meetings with institutions in Q1 2020.

 It is proposed that the process for engagement and performance assessment will be broadly similar to that employed in earlier cycles including (a) measuring individual HEI performance against an agreed compact and (b) providing a system level verification of the contribution by HEIs to meeting the national priorities and key objectives of Government for higher education.

-The inputs at 3b & c above, alongside a strategic dialogue meeting where required and with reference to the data return (3a) will be used to determine HEI progress across the mission-based performance compact as well as to assess national progress on meeting the framework targets.
+The inputs above, alongside a strategic dialogue meeting where required will be used to determine HEI progress across the mission-based performance compact, as well as to assess national progress on meeting the framework targets.

 Where an institution fails to make sufficient progress, or makes an inadequate contribution to meeting national objectives, with reference to the framework derived compact, the HEA may, based on material assessed and underpinning metrics/indicators withhold up to 3-5% of funding.

 An additional feature under this round, is that where governance or compliance issues arise, an institution may be deemed not to have met the minimum requirements of strategy and performance dialogue.